paulchi-intel/similar-sighting/README.md

 ---

-**Note:** This extension is designed for Intel employees and requires valid ExpertGPT credentials to function.
+**Note:** This extension is designed for Intel employees and requires valid ExpertGPT or GNAI credentials to function.